 Individual Interview:

-Your individual interview will last around 15-20 minutes and will be undertaken on campus, by academic members of staff from both Cardiff Metropolitan University and Bridgend College, alongside social work practitioners and individuals that use social work and social care services, that are involved with the Programme.
-Applicants are encouraged to familiarise themselves with the information on the Social Care Wales website relating to the Social Care Wales’ Code of Professional Practice for Social Care (2017), and social care legislation in Wales.
+Your individual interview will last around 15-20 minutes and will be undertaken by academic members of staff from both Cardiff Metropolitan University and Bridgend College, alongside social work practitioners and individuals that use social work and social care services, that are involved with the Programme.
+Applicants are encouraged to familiarise themselves with the information on the Social Care Wales website relating to the Social Care Wales’s Code of Professional Practice for Social Care (2017), and social care legislation in Wales.

 Experience Requirements: